10 Of The Most Common roof Problems

 As roofers in Weymouth we often get asked about preventative measures when people have inspections or need repairs to their roof.
 We all strive to protect our property, however sometimes however careful we are, issues will arise.
-The roof is a fundamental component of your property and is one of the most important as it protects the rest of the building from various factors, most notably the weather.
+The roofer is a fundamental component of your property and is one of the most important as it protects the rest of the building from various factors, most notably the weather.
 An issue with the roof could mean your home is at risk from potential water damage.
 Issues left too long could cause be quite serious.
 So what are the issues that occur most often?
+Two of the most common things we are contacted about are wet patches on the ceiling, often caused by a roof leak or faulty roof flashing.
+Joins between different sections or types of roof can be problematic.

 Here are 10 of the most common roofing issues that can lead to further problems.